 When the rain is driving down and you’re sliding through mud to catch your horse, who is wearing a drenched turnout rug, it’s easy to question why it was such a good idea to own a horse at all.
-But with our five tips for staying sane in the rain, miserable winter weather can be bearable.
+But with our five tips for staying sane in the rain, miserable winter weather can be a little bit more bearable.

 Taking action sooner rather than later is your best bet when it comes to not spending all winter dealing with excessively poached gateways, but if it’s already too late for that, there are things you can do to fix muddy gateways in horse paddocks.
 Options include laying down hardcore or mats designed to prevent poaching (like these ones on Amazon) in the gate area.
 A cheaper option is to use electric tape to fence off the gateway so horses don’t always wait in the same area.

 2. Invest in a plastic hay feeder

 3. Check for rain scald

 If your horse is not rugged up, keep an eye on his skin to check he is not suffering from rain scald.
-If he is susceptible to the condition, prevent it by putting rugs on and ensuring there is a field shelter so that he can escape from the rain.
+If he is susceptible to the condition, prevent it by putting a suitable weight rug and ensuring there is a field shelter or natural shelter so that he can escape the rain.

 4. Make a plan for drying rugs